johnsonjh/emacs11/README.md

 ### Network Distribution

-- The following are considered to be a minimal usable distribution suitable for transmission over the net.
-Note that there are two distinct flavors, one for *VAX* using *VT100*, and one for *PDP-11* using *VT52*.
+- The following are considered to be a *minimal* usable distribution, suitable for transmission over the net:

+  - _Note that there are two distinct flavors, one for *VAX* using *VT100*, and one for *PDP-11* using *VT52*._

 File | Size | Usage
 ---: | ---: | :---